formly-js/angular-formly-templates-lumx/README.md

 ## Known Issues

-LumX has a conflict with a simlarly complete framework, Bootstrap, resulting in errors for dropdowns including "lx-select" & "lx-multiple-select".
-Solution: choose one framework or the other.
+LumX has a conflict with a similarly complete framework, Bootstrap, resulting in errors for dropdowns including "lx-select" & "lx-multiple-select".
+Solution: choose one css framework or the other.